Jupemon/video-requester/README.md

     - Allows accepting a video request which processes the stripe payment.

-- React Frontend client for video requests
+- Page for requesting custom videos
-    - Fetches account data from the rest API.
+    - Fetches specific account data from the database.
     - Allows fans to make payments with stripe.
-    - Allows requesting custom video content from a specific account.
+    - Allows sending a custom video request to the database.

-- NodeJS server/rest API
+- NodeJS server
-    - Google Oath token signin process.
-    - Account creation.
+    - Fetch from google accounts
+    - Initializes an account on the database.
-    - Serve requested account data.
+    - Serve account data from the database.
-    - Server requested custom video requests.
+    - Serve custom video requests from the database.
-    - Stripe payout account creation.
+    - Handle stripe account creation.
-    - Accepting video requests and processing stripe payments.
+    - Processes the stripe payments.
-    - Rejecting video requests and refunding stripe payments.
+    - Handle refunding the stripe payments.

 - Postgres Database
     - Contains account data.
     - Array of requested videos.
-    - Holds stripe account data for processing payouts.
+    - Holds stripe account data for processing payouts to connected accounts.

  ### Tools & Dependencies used:

-- React & Node, Express for frontend/backend.
+- Built with **React** & **Node**

-- Bootstrap for easy responsive design & prettiness.
+- **Bootstrap** For easy responsive design and the components look cool.

-- Google OAuth tokens for safe sign in/athentication functionalities.
+- **Google OAuth** Allows signning in with google

-- Stripe for accepting online payments and handling payouts.
+- **Stripe** for accepting online payments and handling payouts for connected stripe accounts.

+- **Knex** Database transactions.

+- **Heroku** Hosts the node server.

-- Knex for database transactions.
+- **GH-pages** Package for hosting on github pages.

-- Heroku & GH-pages for hosting.

 ## Links